zantis/zed/docs/src/linux.md

 This should output a line describing your current graphics setup and show a rotating cube.
 If this does not work, you should be able to fix it by installing Vulkan compatible GPU drivers, however in some cases (for example running Linux on an Arm-based MacBook) there is no Vulkan support yet.

-You can find out which graphics card Zed is using by looking in the Zed log (`~/.local/share/zed/logs/Zed.log`) for `Using GPU: ...`.

 If you see errors like `ERROR_INITIALIZATION_FAILED` or `GPU Crashed` or `ERROR_SURFACE_LOST_KHR` then you may be able to work around this by installing different drivers for your GPU, or by selecting a different GPU to run on.
-(See [#14225](https://github.com/zed-industries/zed/issues/14225))
+(See the following GitHub issue for more details: [#14225](https://github.com/zed-industries/zed/issues/14225))

-On some systems the file `/etc/prime-discrete` can be used to enforce the use of a discrete GPU using [PRIME](https://wiki.archlinux.org/title/PRIME).
-Depending on the details of your setup, you may need to change the contents of this file to "on" (to force discrete graphics) or "off" (to force integrated graphics).

-On others, you may be able to the environment variable `DRI_PRIME=1` when running Zed to force the use of the discrete GPU.

-If you're using an AMD GPU and Zed crashes when selecting long lines, try setting the `ZED_PATH_SAMPLE_COUNT=0` environment variable.
-(See [#26143](https://github.com/zed-industries/zed/issues/26143))
-If you're using an AMD GPU, you might get a 'Broken Pipe' error.
-Try using the RADV or Mesa drivers.
-(See [#13880](https://github.com/zed-industries/zed/issues/13880))
+As of Zed v0.146.x we log the selected GPU driver and you should see `Using GPU: ...` in the Zed log (`~/.local/share/zed/logs/Zed.log`).

+If Zed is selecting your integrated GPU instead of your discrete GPU, you can fix this by exporting the environment variable `DRI_PRIME=1` before running Zed.

 If you are using Mesa, and want more control over which GPU is selected you can run `MESA_VK_DEVICE_SELECT=list zed --foreground` to get a list of available GPUs and then export `MESA_VK_DEVICE_SELECT=xxxx:yyyy` to choose a specific device.

 If you are using `amdvlk` you may find that zed only opens when run with `sudo $(which zed)`.
-To fix this, remove the `amdvlk` and `lib32-amdvlk` packages and install mesa/vulkan instead. ([#14141](https://github.com/zed-industries/zed/issues/14141)).
+To fix this, remove the `amdvlk` and `lib32-amdvlk` packages and install mesa/vulkan instead. ([#14141](https://github.com/zed-industries/zed/issues/14141).

+If you have a discrete GPU and you are using [PRIME](https://wiki.archlinux.org/title/PRIME) you may be able to configure Zed to work by setting `/etc/prime-discrete` to 'on'.

 For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good steps that translate well to most distributions.

-If Vulkan is configured correctly, and Zed is still not working for you, please [file an issue](https://github.com/zed-industries/zed) with as much information as possible.
+If Vulkan is configured correctly, and Zed is still slow for you, please [file an issue](https://github.com/zed-industries/zed) with as much information as possible.

 ### I can't open any files

+### Zed isn't remembering my login

 ### Clicking links isn't working

-These features are provided by XDG desktop portals, specifically:
+All of these features are provided by XDG desktop portals, specifically:

 - `org.freedesktop.portal.FileChooser`
 - `org.freedesktop.portal.OpenURI`

 Some window managers, such as `Hyprland`, don't provide a file picker by default.
 See [this list](https://wiki.archlinux.org/title/XDG_Desktop_Portal#List_of_backends_and_interfaces) as a starting point for alternatives.

-### Zed isn't remembering my API keys

-### Zed isn't remembering my login

-These feature also requires XDG desktop portals, specifically:

-- `org.freedesktop.portal.Secret` or
-- `org.freedesktop.Secrets`

-Zed needs a place to securely store secrets such as your Zed login cookie or your OpenAI API Keys and we use a system provided keychain to do this.
-Examples of packages that provide this are `gnome-keyring`, `KWallet` and `keepassxc` among others.

 ### Could not start inotify